Doooogy/jche5159_9103_tut1/README.md

 ## Code Description:
 ### Class
  **MultiCircle Class:**
-- constructor(x, y, maxRadius, innerMultiCircleNum, layerNum): Initializes a new MultiCircle object with the specified coordinates, maximum radius, number of inner circles, and number of layers.
+-constructor(x, y, maxRadius, innerMultiCircleNum, layerNum): Initializes a new MultiCircle object with the specified coordinates, maximum radius, number of inner circles, and number of layers.

-- generateRandomColors(num, allowedColors = []): Generates an array of random colors, optionally from a set of allowed colors.
+-generateRandomColors(num, allowedColors = []): Generates an array of random colors, optionally from a set of allowed colors.

-- update(speed): Updates the position and depth of the circle based on a speed parameter.
+-update(speed): Updates the position and depth of the circle based on a speed parameter.

-- display(): Displays the MultiCircle on the canvas.
+-display(): Displays the MultiCircle on the canvas.

-- updateTime(): Updates the internal time used for displaying a clock.
+-updateTime(): Updates the internal time used for displaying a clock.

-- checkCollision(drop): Checks if the MultiCircle collides with an InkDrop.
+-checkCollision(drop): Checks if the MultiCircle collides with an InkDrop.

   **Dot Class:**
-- constructor(x, y, z): Initializes a new Dot object with the specified coordinates and depth.
+-constructor(x, y, z): Initializes a new Dot object with the specified coordinates and depth.

-- update(speed): Updates the position and depth of the dot based on a speed parameter.
+-update(speed): Updates the position and depth of the dot based on a speed parameter.

-- display(): Displays the Dot on the canvas.
+-display(): Displays the Dot on the canvas.

-- checkCollision(drop): Checks if the Dot collides with an InkDrop.
+-checkCollision(drop): Checks if the Dot collides with an InkDrop.

   **InkDrop Class:**
-- constructor(x, y, col): Initializes a new InkDrop object with the specified coordinates and color.
+-constructor(x, y, col): Initializes a new InkDrop object with the specified coordinates and color.

-- checkCollision(other): Checks if the InkDrop collides with another object.
+-checkCollision(other): Checks if the InkDrop collides with another object.

-- show(): Displays the InkDrop on the canvas.
+-show(): Displays the InkDrop on the canvas.

-- updateRadius(): Updates the radius of the InkDrop based on the canvas size.
+-updateRadius(): Updates the radius of the InkDrop based on the canvas size.

 ### Function
 * **preload():**